System Design Space

 Target: >= 95% successful policy checks

-How consistently teams comply with mandatory guardrails.
+How consistently teams follow mandatory guardrails.

 Module reuse ratio